-Def Leppard’s Pyromania album was released 37 years ago today.
+Def Leppard’s iconic Pyromania album was released on January 20, 1983.

 On Through the Night and High ‘n’ Dry could be considered the appetizers to Def Leppard’s Pyromania — a main course of finely crafted, infectious songs to satisfy listeners, in addition to achieving the band’s quest for radio dominance and massive album sales.
 (It wouldn’t be until 4 years later when a heaping second course — Hysteria — would take them to even greater heights.)